I’ve published lots of free printable prayer guides on this blog over the years. Look back far enough and you’ll find:

 Don’t be Afraid to be Specific!

-But praying for yourself should go beyond asking God to help you find your lost car keys or pass your final exams (although there’s nothing wrong with entreating His aid with the little stuff, too!).
+Let’s get beyond asking God to help us find our lost car keys or pass our final exams (although there’s nothing wrong with entreating His aid with the little stuff, too!).
 David prayed for a clean heart.
 (Psalm 51:10) Solomon asked for wisdom.
 (2 Chronicles 1:10) Samson prayed for strength.
 (Judges 16:28) We can — and should — ask God to work in mighty ways in and through our lives, and to mold us into the image of His blessed Son.

 And so, here are a few of the prayers I pray most frequently for myself, along with scriptural support for each request.
 If you aren’t already in the habit of doing so, I hope you’ll print out this handy guide and start praying on your own behalf today.
 The prayers form an acrostic, to make them easier to remember (MYSELF = Mind Yield Serve Encourage Love Forgive):